ParzivalExe/MinimalGraph/README.md

 # MinimalGraph
+With MinimalGraph you can create a Graph in less than a minute.

+**Important:** This API only creates a **very minimalist graph** and nothing you wan't to do science-work with at all.
+Even the X and Y-Axis (or as they are called in this API: Borders) **haven't got any values** on them so this really just **shows the relationship between values**.

 ## Implementation
 Before you can use this API, we have to implement it of course.
 For this you should open the `build.gradle`-File under your `app`-Folder inside your project and add the following line: